-To help come up with a structure for your ideas, first let’s take a look at some structuring concepts, using some of the Einstein Analytics apps as examples.
+To help come up with a structure for your ideas, first let’s take a look at some structuring concepts, using some of the Tableau CRM apps as examples.

 At the highest level, apps are structured around the people who are going to be using them and what they want to learn from the apps.
 Sales Analytics uses that kind of persona-driven approach and provides broad content to serve several types of users—sales leaders, managers, and reps.